HelloElwin/UnnamedGame/README.md

 "Unnamed Game is a fun game without a name (yet)!
 And you, the bravest explorer in HKU, are given the job to find the name for this game!
 The name is hidden in a secrete room in a world of ice and flame, and your journey starts from a certain point in this world.
 At the end point lies the entrance of the secrete room and your ultimate goal: name for the Unnamed Game!"

-This is a keyboard-based adventure game for one player controlled by **WASD**.
+This is a keyboard-based adventure game for one player controlled by **wasd**.
 The player is suggested to kick in a way to travel to the destination.

 A list of features including portals, gravity switches, world converters etc., are designed to assist the travel.
-Two properties, ice and flame, are attached to the player, bars and grounds.
-Under opposite properties, bars and grounds may be dangerous to the player.
+Two properties, ice and flame, are attached to the player, elfins and grounds.
+Under opposite properties, elfins and grounds may be dangerous to the player.

+## Instruction

-## Quick Start
+### Quick Start

 Start the game with these commands!